ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/check-if-document-exists.dotnet.markdown

 # Session : How to check if a document exists?

-In order to check if a document with specific Id exists in the database, use the `Exists` method from the `Advanced` session operations.
+In order to check if a document with specific ID exists in the database, use the `Exists` method from the `Advanced` session operations.

 ## Syntax